virtualidentityag/vi-frontend-hub/src/roadmap-goals.md

 __Challenges__
 - Extend the accordion with typescript and API requests

-*Goal: you know advanced coding techniques to build more complex components and how to improve code quality through types and unit tests*
+*Goal: you know advanced coding techniques to build more complex components*

 </roadmap-component>